 Raffle tickets are $2 each and can be purchased at the Pelican Island Preservation Society/Festival Information tent on the day of the festival.

 The raffle drawing for all prizes will be held at 3:30 PM the day of the festival.
 You do not need to be present to win.

 Bird Watching by Boat

 The Pelican Island Wildlife Festival includes boat tours through the Indian River Lagoon to Pelican Island.
 Wintering birds seen on the island may include White Pelicans, Brown Pelicans, Roseate Spoonbills and Forster’s tern.

 Over 30 species of birds use Pelican Island as a rookery, roost, feeding ground, or loafing area.
 16 different species of birds nest on Pelican Island, including the Brown Pelican, Wood Stork, Great Egret, Snowy Egret, Reddish Egret, Cattle Egret, Great Blue Heron, Little Blue Heron, Tricolored Heron, Green-backed Heron, Black-crowned Night Heron, Double-crested cormorant, Anhinga, White Ibis, American oystercatcher, Common moorhen.

 Wintering birds include the White pelican, double-crested cormorant, Roseate Spoonbill, Blue-wing teal, Lesser scaup, Red-breasted merganser, Ring-billed gull, Forster’s tern, and Common Loon.

+Would you like to sponsor our 2016 festival?
 Your name could be here!

 Treasure Coast Herpetological Society